Basic Training & Beyond

 This program is sponsored by the Practice Management Service Committee of the D.C.
 Bar.
 It is free for and limited to D.C.
 Bar members and their staff.

-The program is for lawyers who want to know about the methods and skills necessary for starting and growing a solo or small firm and who want to participate actively in the learning experience.
+The program is for lawyers who want to know about the methods and skills necessary for starting and growing a small firm and who want to participate actively in the learning experience.
 This interactive program consists of two full–day sessions that cover:

 Day One: How to Start a Law Firm—All you need to know to get an office up and going in the District of Columbia.
 This segment of the program focuses on the skills, tools, and rules plus planning issues including: